News & Updates

 Stakeholders at the Q2 meeting were presented with 10-year forecasts for elements that influence transmission solutions.
 Things like demand, or ‘load forecast,’ play a large role in identifying the transmission needed to serve consumers throughout the SERTP footprint.

-The general theme of the load forecast is dramatic growth compared to previous years.
-Much of this demand is driven by large data center companies which have presented increasing challenges across the footprint, and a need for additional generation as well as transmission resources.
+Increased demand is driven by large data center companies which have presented increasing challenges across the footprint, and a need for additional generation as well as transmission resources.

-According to the May EIA 840M Report, there are about 4.8GW’s of natural gas turbines in the SOCO and TVA footprints that are expected to be in service in the next five years, there could be a challenge to meeting expectations.
-In recent months reporting has revealed that gas turbine supply chain delays could be up to 7 years, which could delay these in service dates.
 When this generation comes online, it becomes a big factor in what transmission needs to get built.
 How power moves across the grid, and when it’s available can drive drastically different transmission solutions.

 If we are proactive and plan for the future now, we will reap the benefits.
 If not, our future will be economic losses and power outages.
 The choice is simple.